openvinotoolkit/openvino/docs/install_guides/uninstalling-openvino.md

 @sphinxdirective
 .. tab:: Windows

+  If you have created the symbolic link, remove the link first.

-  You can choose either of the following methods:
+  Use either of the following methods to delete the files:

   * Use Windows Explorer to remove the files.
   * Open a Command Prompt and run: